develprr/metamatic-blog/_posts/2023-09-09-how-to-store-pydantic-soccer-players-in-the-mongo-database.markdown

 Pydantic, you will inevitably need to convert those dictionaries returned by MongoDB into your own business objects.
-It would lead to infuriatingly verbose, repetitive and boilerplatish code if you had to explicitly remember to apply some lines of conversion code each code line that makes an actual MongoDB query.
+It would lead to infuriatingly verbose, repetitive and boilerplatish code if you had to explicitly remember to apply the conversion code after each code line that makes an actual MongoDB query.

 Instead, you certainly want to have a query function that automatically does